cr1tbit/simsim800/README.md

 # simsim800
 Simple SIM800 library to send stuff via GPRS

-Not tested on actual MCU yet!
-Just using mock_main.c on local machine.
+Not usefull at all yet!
+Just hacked together some code because I really need to get my current project over with.

 ## The idea
 This library is meant to be simple and portable.
 I personally don't really need